awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

   Each OpsItem includes multiple fields of information, including a title, ID, priority, description, the source of the OpsItem, and the date/time it was last updated\.
 Each OpsItem also includes the following configurable features:
   + **Status**: Open, In progress, Resolved, or Open and In progress\.
   + **Related resources**: A related resource is the impacted resource or the resource that triggered the EventBridge event that created the OpsItem\.
 Each OpsItem includes a **Related resources** section where OpsCenter automatically lists the Amazon Resource Name \(ARN\) of the related resource\.
 You can also manually specify ARNs of related resources\.
 For some ARN types, OpsCenter automatically creates a deep link that displays details about the resource without having to visit other console pages to view that information\.
 For example, if you specify the ARN of an EC2 instance, you can view all of the EC2\-provided details about that instance in OpsCenter\.
 You can manually add the ARNs of additional related resources\.
 Each OpsItem can list a maximum of 100 related resource ARNs\.
 For more information, see [Working with related resources](OpsCenter-working-with-OpsItems.md#OpsCenter-working-with-OpsItems-related-resources)\.
   + **Related and Similar OpsItems**: The **Related OpsItems** feature lets you specify the IDs of OpsItems that are in some way related to the current OpsItem\.
-The **Similar OpsItem** feature automatically reviews OpsItem titles and descriptions and then lists other OpsItems that may be related or of interest to you\.
+The **Similar OpsItem** feature automatically reviews OpsItem titles and descriptions and then lists other OpsItems that might be related or of interest to you\.
   + **Searchable and private operational data**: Operational data is custom data that provides useful reference details about the OpsItem\.
 For example, you can specify log files, error strings, license keys, troubleshooting tips, or other relevant data\.
 You enter operational data as key\-value pairs\.
 The key has a maximum length of 128 characters\.
 The value has a maximum size of 20 KB\.

     This custom data is searchable, but with restrictions\.
-For the **Searchable operational data** feature, all users with access to the OpsItem Overview page \(as provided by the [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html) API action\) can view and search on the specified data\.
+For the **Searchable operational data** feature, all users with access to the OpsItem Overview page \(as provided by the [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html) API operation\) can view and search on the specified data\.
 For the **Private operational data** feature, the data is only viewable by users who have access to the OpsItem \(as provided by the [GetOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsItem.html) API action\)\.
   + **Deduplication**: By specifying related resources, OpsCenter uses built\-in logic to help you avoid creating duplicate OpsItems\.
 Additionally, OpsItems that are automatically created from an event in EventBridge include a deduplication string to reduce the number of duplicate OpsItems\.
 For more information, see [Reducing duplicate OpsItems](OpsCenter-working-with-OpsItems.md#OpsCenter-working-deduplication)\.
 + **Easy remediation using runbooks**